 (CO2 present in soils produce carbonic acid which affects the pH and solubility of minerals.)

-4. Soil solution is the medium for transport of nutrients as well as pollutants-
+4. Is the medium for transport of nutrients as well as pollutants-

-5. The concentration of soil solution controls the water availability and may cause salt injury to plants.
+5. Controls the water availability and may cause salt injury to plants.

 i.
 Water availability